If you are looking for a new cell phone plan, you may have come across Cricket Wireless and its affordable prepaid plans.

 Cricket Wireless has better coverage than T-Mobile does.

-Even though both carriers cover over 99% of Americans, Cricket Wireless covers an impressive 55% of the land area in the United States.
+Even though both carriers cover over 99% of Americans, Cricket Wireless covers an impressive 74.6% of the land area in the United States.

-T-Mobile, meanwhile, only covers 35% of the land area in the U.S.
+T-Mobile, meanwhile, only covers 59.5% of the land area in the U.S.

-That means if you travel to more rural areas or road trip across the country, you are more likely to have service on Cricket:
+If you travel to more rural areas or road trip across the country, you are more likely to have service on Cricket:

-Cricket Wireless covers 31% of the U.S. with 5G while T-Mobile covers 26% of the U.S. with 5G.
+Cricket Wireless covers 41.4% of the U.S. with 5G while T-Mobile covers 49.0% of the U.S. with 5G.

-Despite having more 5G coverage than T-Mobile, it turns out that Cricket Wireless is a bit slower than T-Mobile.
+Cricket Wireless is a bit slower than T-Mobile.

-This is because most of Cricket’s 5G coverage is made up of low-band 5G, which has about the same speeds as 4G LTE.
+Most of Cricket’s 5G coverage is made up of low-band 5G, which has about the same speeds as 4G LTE.

 T-Mobile, on the other hand, has been rolling out their Ultra Capacity 5G network.
 This uses new mid-band 5G spectrum, which is way faster.
-T-Mobile Ultra Capacity 5G covers over 260 million people.
+T-Mobile Ultra Capacity 5G covers over 275 million people.

 In terms of actual numbers, Cricket Wireless has median download speeds of 61.17 Mbps.